-- President, Vice-Presidents and the Member of the Management Board of the Bank and Dom Maklerski, - the members of the Risk and Capital Management Committee, - the members of the Asset-Liability Committee, - the heads of business lines, - management staff responsible for control functions in the Bank, i.d. the head of internal audit, the head of compliance division and the heads of risk management, human resources and legal departments, - other supervisors, whose actions significantly impact assets and liabilities of the Group and which directly influence entering into or changing the contracts and their conditions by the Group.
+- President, Vice-Presidents and the Member of the Management Board of the Bank and DMBH, - the members of the Risk and Capital Management Committee, - the members of the Asset-Liability Committee, - the heads of business lines, - management staff responsible for control functions in the Bank, i.d. the head of internal audit, the head of compliance division and the heads of risk management, human resources and legal departments, - other supervisors, whose actions significantly impact assets and liabilities of the Group and which directly influence entering into or changing the contracts and their conditions by the Group.

-The philosophy of awarding the persons under the Policy, adopted by the Group, implies the wage differentiation of particular employees based on the financial and non-financial criteria, such as attitude to take risk and assurance of compliance to reflect their current and future contribution and to supplement mechanisms of efficient risk control by limiting the motivation for taking unreasonable risk impacting the Bank and its activities and by rewarding the proper balance between risk and rate of return.
-According to this philosophy, the payment of variable remuneration to staff under the Policy depends on both the short-term and long-term evaluation of the individual performance and the financial results of the Bank or specific organizational unit, whereby the persons responsible for control functions are not assessed for the financial results.
-The assessment of the Bank's results is based on the data from three financial years, which takes into account the business cycle of the Bank and risk of its economic activities.
-In case of staff employed less for than 3 years when evaluating the Bank's results the data includes the span of time from the establishing working relationship.
-The variable remuneration for 2012, awarded January 21-st, 2013, was divided into undeferred and deferred portions.
-The deferred portion was divided into three tranches, paid in years 2014, 2015 and 2016.
-Information on adopted solutions was given in Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2012 in the explanatory note 46 "Employee benefits".
+The philosophy of awarding the persons under the Policy, adopted by the Group, implies the wage differentiation of particular employees based on the financial and non-financial criteria, such as attitude to take risk and assurance of compliance to reflect their current and future contribution and to supplement mechanisms of efficient risk control by limiting the motivation for taking unreasonable risk impacting the Group and its activities and by rewarding the proper balance between risk and rate of return.
+According to this philosophy, the payment of variable remuneration to staff under the Policy depends on both the short-term and long-term evaluation of the individual performance and the financial results of the Bank or DMBH or specific organizational unit, whereby the persons responsible for control functions are not assessed for the financial results.
+The assessment of the Bank's results of DMBH is based on the data from three financial years, which takes into account the business cycle of the Bank and risk of its economic activities.
+In case of staff employed less for than 3 years when evaluating the Bank's results and results of DMBH the data includes the span of time from the establishing working relationship.
+The variable remuneration for 2013, awarded January 20, 2014, was divided into undeferred and deferred portions.
+The deferred portion was divided into three tranches, paid in years 2015, 2016 and 2017.
+Information on adopted solutions was given in Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2013 in the explanatory note 51 "Employee benefits".